feefo customer trust

 THE EVOLUTION OF THE IRISH SWEATER

 Generations after its creation, the Aran sweater is still going strong.
-Recently the aran sweater made the list of iconic fashion pieces featured in an exhibition in Manhattans Museum of Modern Art.
+Recently the Aran sweater made the list of iconic fashion pieces featured in an exhibition in Manhattan's Museum of Modern Art.
 Chosen because of its impact on the world during the last century, it has remained popular in the entertainment industry and fashion world alike.

 The National Museum of Ireland loaned one of its oldest sweaters for the exhibition, where it was placed beside other fashion elites such as the Birkin Bag, Wonderbra, a pair of Levis 501 jeans dating back to the 1940s, and an assortment of little black dresses.